• Home

 Montecito Country Club

 Ms. Paciano was responsible for processing and obtaining numerous permits associated with the renovation of the Montecito Country Club.
-The project scope included an extensive remodel of the historic clubhouse, a completely redesigned Jack Nicklaus Signature golf course and several new facilities including a cart barn, maintenance facility, pool area including snack bar, pool house, lap pools, spa and splash zone, and Golf Simulator Building.
+The project scope included an extensive remodel of the historic clubhouse, a completely redesigned Jack Nicklaus Signature golf course and several new facilities including a cart barn, maintenance facility, pool area including, pool house, lap pools, spa and splash zone, and Golf Simulator Building.

 WORK EXPERIENCE:

-Prior to joining SEPPS, Ms. Paciano was previously employed as an Executive Secretary with Penfield & Smith for seven years.
+Prior to joining SEPPS, Ms. Paciano was previously employed as an Executive Secretary with Penfield & Smith engineering firm for (7) years

 EDUCATION: